ROCm/rocSOLVER/docs/reference/intro.rst

 The following tables summarize the functionality implemented for the different supported precisions in rocSOLVER's latest release.
 All LAPACK and LAPACK-like main functions include *_batched* and *_strided_batched* versions.
-For a complete description of the listed routines, please see the :ref:`rocSOLVER API <library_api>` document.
-For more details about the batch functionality see the :ref:`rocSOLVER Library Design Guide <batch_label>`.
+For a complete description of the listed routines, please see the corresponding reference guides.

 LAPACK auxiliary functions
 ----------------------------